bonben365/office-installer/README.md

-# Download and Install Office 365 on Windows 7
+# Download and Install Office 365 on Windows 7/10/11

-## Install Office 365 on Windows 7
+## Install Office 365 on Windows 7/10/11

-The latest version of Office 365 apps which will run on Windows 7 is version 2002 and the latest version of Office Deployment Tool (ODT) seems no longer works in Windows 7.

 ## Installation